 The amount of emergency cash you could get through a title loan with a salvage title depends almost entirely on the value of the vehicle.
 Vehicles with a salvage title are typically worth less than those with an ordinary car title, but this is not always the case.

 A luxury car or an in-demand classic car with a salvage title may still be worth more than the average consumer vehicle.
+This could leave you wondering, “Can you get a title loan on a salvage title?”
 But how can you check?

 By using an online title loan calculator, you could check to see how much you may potentially receive with a car title loan!